camunda/camunda-docs-manual/content/reference/rest/overview/embeddability.md

   <classifier>classes</classifier>
 </dependency>
 ```
-For Jakarta EE 9+ containers (like Wildfly 27+), use the following dependency instead:
+For Jakarta EE 9+ containers (like WildFly 27+), use the following dependency instead:

 ```xml
 <dependency>